Last Updated on September 26, 2021 by Julia Wilson

 Safety and accuracy are vital when reading information online, especially when it comes to the health and welfare of our pets.
 In 2019, the team at Southern Cross Veterinary Clinic are coming on board to proofread, and fact check articles to ensure they are safe, accurate and up-to-date.
 Any article which has been checked by Southern Cross Veterinary Clinic will say so at the start of the post.

 While I pride myself on my research, any advice offered on Cat-World is from a non-medical point of view.
 However, my number one priority is to provide accurate and up-to-date information, which involves careful and thorough research from respected professional and authority sources (universities, specialist veterinarians, medical journals and veterinary books).
-I check, check again and triple check to make sure the information on this site is accurate.
-Sources are listed both inline and at the bottom of every article so that you can check the validity of the information presented on this site.
+Sources are listed inline or at the bottom of every article so that you can check the validity of the information presented on this site.
 Medicine changes and evolves continuously; all articles on Cat-World are regularly reviewed and updated to ensure the information is fresh, up-to-date and accurate.

 Above all, always remember that your cat’s veterinarian is the best person to provide information and care in regards to your cat’s health and welfare.
 The information on Cat-World is designed to supplement, not replace the expertise of your veterinarian.